datenanfragen/website/content/blog/sample-letter-gdpr-erasure-request.en.md

 Don't worry, you don't have to write this letter yourself.
 We have prepared a sample letter for you to copy and adapt for your purposes.

 Here is our sample letter for requests for erasure according to Art.
 17 GDPR.
 You still have to fill in the data in <span class="blog-letter-fill-in">curly braces</span>.
-You can decided whether you want all personal data concerning you to be deleted or just some.
+You can decide whether you want all personal data concerning you to be deleted or just some.
 Depending on your choice, include one of the sections in [square brackets].

 <div class="blog-letter">
 <p>To Whom It May Concern:</p>